-It’s not an understatement to say that America is coping with an entire generation’s worth of people addicted to opioids and there’s plenty of blame to go around.
-What mainstream media reporting often misses is exactly how opioids hijack the brain’s chemistry and cause addiction.
+It’s not an understatement to say America is coping with an entire generation’s worth of people suffering from opioid dependence.
+And to top it all off, there’s plenty of blame to go around.

 Opioid addiction starts in the midbrain.
 Prescription painkillers, heroin, morphine, virtually any kind of opiate neutralize GABAergic neurons.
 These neurons are responsible for holding back the flood of dopamine, a natural, and pleasure inducing neurotransmitter.